Scotland’s North Coast 500 Route

 Heading south along the east coast, your next must-see is the seaside resort of Dornoch.
 Its beach is perfect for walking and swimming from, with its gently shelving sands.
 Wildlife is in abundance around and about with dolphin spotting close by in the Dornoch Firth.
 Restaurants, cafes, coffee shops, pubs and takeaway establishments are available to the hungry and thirsty.

-Grannie's Heilan' Hame Holiday Park is available to tourers who want to experience a holiday park experience with show-time entertainment and swimming pools.
+Grannie's Heilan' Hame Holiday Park may suit tourers who want a holiday park experience.
+The park offers show-time entertainment and swimming pools.
 For those wanting a simpler overnight stop, the Dornoch Caravan and Camping site is closer to Dornoch town centre.

 Other resources worth checking out:

-The official tourist office website of the route including what to see and do, where to stay, supported my stunning imagery of the coast, country and seascapes.
+The official tourist office website of the North Coast 500.
+This site details what to see, do, and where to stay.
+You’ll also see stunning imagery of the coast, country, and seascapes.

-One couples chronicled adventure as they travel the North Coast 500 route, complete with hints and tips of where to stay to get the best views and see the sights.
+One couple’s chronicled adventure as they travel the North Coast 500 route.
+Their travel site comes complete with hints and tips of where to stay to get the best views and see the sights.

 The North Coast 500 route takes you close to some idyllic secret beaches.
 This article highlights some of the best.